dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 1. What is a unique molecular identifier (UMI), and why do we check numbers of UMI?
 1. What happens to make gene counts low in a cell?

-> DAS & DMS: Add image for UMI?
+> DMG: Add image for UMI?
 Too complicated?
+Yes.

 <!-- DASremoved ribosomal point here.
 Often we don't filter based on ribo, not clearly associated with poor quality cells -->